Haitians: Art

-Haitian art, known for its vibrant color work and expressive design, is a complex tradition, reflecting strong African roots with Indigenous American and European aesthetic and religious influences.
+Haitian art, known for its vibrant color work and expressive design, is a complex tradition, reflecting strong African roots with European and barely Indigenous American aesthetic and religious influences.
 It is a very important representation of Haitian culture and history.
 Haitian art is distinctive, particularly in painting and sculpture where brilliant colors, naive perspective and sly humor characterize it.
 Frequent subjects in Haitian art include big, delectable foods, lush landscapes, market activities, jungle animals, rituals, dances, and gods.
 Artists frequently paint in fables.

 Music

 The music of Haiti combines a wide range of influences drawn from the many people who have settled on this Caribbean island.
-It reflects French, African rhythms, Spanish elements and others who have inhabited the island of Hispaniola and minor native Taino influences.
+It reflects French, African rhythms, Spanish elements and others who have inhabited the island of Hispaniola and minor Native Taíno influences.
 Youth attend parties at nightclubs called discos, (pronounced "deece-ko"), and attend Bal.
 This term is the French word for ball, as in a formal dance.
 Styles of music unique to the nation of Haiti include music derived from Vodou ceremonial traditions and Méringue, Rara parading music, Twoubadou ballads, Mini-jazz rock bands, Rasin movement, Hip hop Kreyòl, and Compas.
 Compas, short for compas direct, is a complex, ever-changing music that arose from African rhythms and European ballroom dancing, mixed with Haiti's bourgeois culture.
 It is a refined music, with méringue as its basic rhythm.
 In Creole, it is spelled as konpa dirèk or simply konpa, however it is commonly spelled as it is pronounced as kompa.

 The first recorded song in Haiti was "Fèy," a traditional Vodou folk song recorded by Jazz Guignard and RAM, a Haitian record label, in 1937.
 One of the most celebrated Haitian artists today is Wyclef Jean.
 Wyclef Jean, however, left the country before his teenage years and began the Fugees with Lauryn Hill and Pras, who together went on to become the biggest selling hip hop group of all time with The Score released in 1996.